-The Designated Safeguarding Lead and any Deputy Designated Safeguarding Lead will be supported by the Headteacher, Jane Scardifield, by the Safeguarding Governor, David Bates and through attendance at local networks and regular training opportunities.
-Advice is available from the Schools Safeguarding Advisor from the Local Authority.
+The designated safeguarding lead for Safeguarding/Child Protection will be supported and supervised by the Headteacher (Jane Scardifield), by Safeguarding Governor David Bates, through attendance at local networks and regular training opportunities.

+Advice is available from the Schools Safeguarding Advisor from the Local Authority

-Safeguarding is also an agenda item for leadership and staff meetings and therefore there is an opportunity for discussion and to raise concerns on a weekly basis.
+Safeguarding is also an agenda item for early morning meetings, leadership and staff meetings of which the DSL is a part and therefore there is an opportunity for discussion and to raise concerns on a weekly basis.

-It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead receive supervision as and when needed.
+It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead receive supervision at least monthly and through our online monitoring system (CPOMS)